ShakerSmith/ShakerNodesSuite/README.md

 # 🔗 Shaker Concatenate Any

 A dynamic, intelligent string concatenation node for **ComfyUI**.
-Part of the **ShakerNodes Suite**, this node is designed to merge multiple text inputs while automatically handling empty values, whitespace, and formatting.
+This node is designed to merge multiple text inputs while automatically handling empty values, whitespace, and formatting.

 ---